fluent/fluentd-docs-gitbook/deployment/linux-capability.md

 2020-11-05 09:55:01.000000000 +0900 test: {"host":"fluentd-testing","ident":"CRON","pid":"24610","message":"(root) CMD (command -v debian-sa1 > /dev/null && debian-sa1 1 1)"}
 ```

-Fluentd which is running on ordinal user does not complain as `Permission denied`.
-Users can retrieve root files' contents on non-root process, yay!
+Fluentd, which is running by a non-root user, does not complain with `Permission denied`.
+Users can retrieve root files' contents on a non-root process, yay!

 If this article is incorrect or outdated, or omits critical information, please [let us know](https://github.com/fluent/fluentd-docs-gitbook/issues?state=open).
 [Fluentd](http://www.fluentd.org/) is an open-source project under [Cloud Native Computing Foundation \(CNCF\)](https://cncf.io/).
 All components are available under the Apache 2 License.